IBM/rbac-in-k8s/index.md

 ### 1. Create a Kubernetes Cluster

-TBD
+TBD: Link to existing tools?

 ### 2. Start our sample application, and our tools pod

 Let's build some images for our application and get them up and running.
+These are modified versions of the images used in the [ny-power](http://ny-power.org/) application.
+They include the `kubectl` tool to make it easy to access the Kuberenetes API.

-First off we need to create a local container registry to store them in:
+First off we need to create a container registry namespace to store our images:

 ```
 > ibmcloud cr namespace-add rbac-tutorial